Maria Clara at Ibarra: Reception

-In its pilot week, the series received an average of 15.1 percent in the people's rating based on the AGB Nielsen Philippines TAM ratings data, while the second week received a rating of 14.8 percent.
-It also accumulated more than 130 million views on TikTok, while the first six episodes have garnered over one million views each on GMA Network's Facebook and YouTube pages.
+Ratings

+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Maria Clara & Ibarra earned a 15.1% rating.
+The final episode scored a 14.3% rating.

+Critical response

-The cast has also received praise for their acting.
-Many praised Juancho Triviño's portrayal of the eccentric parish priest Padre Salvi, finding the character and his balding appearance an annoyance.
+The cast has also received good reviews for their acting, including Juancho Triviño.
 Triviño would later receive his first acting award nomination for his role at the 3rd Annual TAG Awards Chicago.
 Journalist Ricky Gallardo commended Barbie Forteza, who plays the main protagonist Klay, for evolving from "a dollish young star to a delightfully divine actress", regarding her as the brightest star of the season.
 Andrea Torres, who plays Sisa, received positive reception for her depiction of the character during a six-minute scene of her descent into insanity.
 Dennis Trillo, the actor for one of the show's main character and Noli Me Tangeres main protagonist Crisostomo Ibarra, was also applauded for his delivery of the character's speech on patriotism in the series' seventieth episode.

-Historian Xiao Chua has applauded the series' adaptation of Rizal's works despite some departure from the original novels, commending the addition of Klay as a character that "gives excitement."
+Historian Xiao Chua stated the series' adaptation of Rizal's works despite some departure from the original novels, commending the addition of Klay as a character that "gives excitement."
 In a column for The Manila Times, he also described Torres's portrayal of Sisa as a performance that "made [him] cry so much" and "[feel] her pain and her love, [which] is what the founders of the nation felt reading Rizal for the first time."

 Since its release, there has been a growing interest in the Noli Me Tángere and El filibusterismo novels among Filipino teachers and students.

-Due to its popularity among viewers, the series was extended an additional week, moving its final episode from February 17 to February 24, 2023.
+Due to its success, the series was extended for more episodes, airing its final episode from February 17 to February 24, 2023.